One day your baby suddenly shows he or she has realised something very special: Their sense of SELF.

 In actual fact, we are all equally as important and our ideas and wishes are equally valid.
 Status and hierarchy is – in today’s age – a disappearing act.
 This is not a bad thing and a result of poor parenting.
 It is natural, spiritual progression towards a positive future where all humankind will live fulfilling and empowered lives.
 We are on our way there now.
 Think about the adult world and how any movie star or politician can be reached and even friended via social media, and how many of us are becoming self-employed or home-schooled (promoting self-sufficiency and confidence), and how a small insignificant person can be heard just as well as the prime minister with the use of social media and television.
 The world is moving forward quickly to this idea: No one is more, or less, important than another.

 In the big scheme of things, society is progressing towards one where everybody is treated equally and discrimination is no longer fashionable or tolerated.
 And from a spiritual perspective – we are all children and we are all adults … just at different times (and time is merely a measurement unit to help us plan our day).
 The way we were raised by our parents, with a distinct separation between parents and children based on status, is not in sync with today’s ways.
 Our children are born knowing how to fit into today’s world: they are waiting for us, their parents, to join them.
+The physical development is something we can teach them, respecting who they will become.

 How you teach them to behave at this fragile age will shape their personality – you are showing them how to deal with their own friends and family members now, in primary school, and as teenagers.
 Your responsibility – and duty of care – as a parent is to show them the best way to handle such situations rationally.